 We do not expect to generate positive cash flow from operations for the foreseeable future due to additional research and development costs, including costs related to drug discovery, preclinical testing, clinical trials, and manufacturing, as well as operating expenses associated with supporting these activities, and potential milestone payment to our collaborators.
 It is expected that negative cash flow will continue until such time, if ever, that we receive regulatory approval to commercialize any of our products under development and/or royalty or milestone revenue from any such products exceeds expenses.

 Cash flow from investing activities:

-Our cash provided by investing activities for the year ended December 31, 2022 was \$30.1 million, consisting mainly of proceeds from the maturity of investments.
+Our cash provided by investing activities for the years ended December 31, 2023 and December 31, 2022 was \$10.0 million and \$30.1 million, consisting mainly of proceeds from the maturity of investments.